 Chris has significant trial experience, including the representation of a generic manufacturer in its challenge of several patents directed to Purdue’s multibillion-dollar OxyContin® product.
 Chris was also part of the team that upheld this verdict on appeal at the Federal Circuit.
-More recently, Chris was a member of a trial team that prevailed on several patents directed to the Alzheimer’s drug, Namenda XR®.
+Chris was also a member of a trial team that prevailed on several patents directed to the Alzheimer’s drug, Namenda XR®.
 Chris also handles trademark matters, successfully defeating a motion for preliminary injunction in the District of Minnesota.

 Chris is also active in the legal community, including pro bono representation through the Pro Se Project.
-He previously served as the chair of the Intellectual Property Practice Group for the Minnesota Federal Bar Association (2015-2016), and currently serves as a member of the Grants Committee for the Minnesota Federal Bar Association.
+He previously served as the chair of the Intellectual Property Practice Group for the Minnesota Federal Bar Association (2015-2016), and served as a member of the Grants Committee for the Minnesota Federal Bar Association.

 Prior to working as an IP attorney, Chris was a law clerk to the Honorable David S. Doty in the United States District Court for the District of Minnesota.
 During law school, Chris was a legal writing instructor, a Managing Editor for the Minnesota Law Review, and studied to obtain his master’s degree in Plant Biological Sciences.

 Trial counsel to the Trustees of the University of Pennsylvania in a patent infringement action against Eli Lilly, BMS, and ImClone related to the manufacture and sale of Erbitux.
 Penn asserted US Patent No. 7,625,558 related to treatment of certain cancers using antibodies to erbB receptors followed by radiation therapy.
 The case was resolved on confidential terms.
 The Trustees of the University of Pennsylvania v.
 Eli Lilly and Company, et al., No. 15-6133 (E.D.
 Pa.)